-These condensed interim financial statements for the three months ended March 31, 2020 have been prepared in accordance with International Financial Reporting Standard: IAS 34 Interim Financial Reporting, and should be read in conjunction with the annual financial statements for the year ended Dec.
+These condensed interim financial statements for the six months ended June 30, 2020 have been prepared in accordance with International Financial Reporting Standard: IAS 34 Interim Financial Reporting, and should be read in conjunction with the annual financial statements for the year ended Dec.
 31, 2019.

 The accounting policies adopted are consistent with those used in the Bank's annual financial statements for the year ended Dec.
-31, 2019.
+31, 2019, in addition the Bank has stated its accounting policy for investment in associate in Note C10.